Kontakt

 New Paper in ACM Transactions on Computation Theory 18 Feb 2026

 Trading claims of a bank in distress is described in, e.g., the U.S. and E.U. banking regulations.
 We formalize this notion in the context of financial networks and study its algorithmic properties.
 Our paper "Algorithms for Claims Trading" (by Martin Hoefer, Carmine Ventre, Lisa Wilhelmi) characterizes structural properties, provides efficient (approximation) algorithms to compute optimal claims trades, and shows complementing computational hardness results in several variants.
 Our results reveal an interesting dichotomy -- optimal trading of claims with a common creditor is algorithmically much easier than trading claims with a common debtor.
-The paper has been accepted for publication in ACM Transactions on Computation Theory.
+Our paper was invited to a special issue of best papers from STACS 2024 and is now accepted for publication in ACM Transactions on Computation Theory.